Assistant Staff

 Food: Mission:Wolf provides the food for all Assistant staff (staples, not junk).
 You prepare breakfast and lunch on your own, and we all participate in daily community dinners.

-Transportation: Transportation to and from local airports, or bus and train stations.
-Parking space for a car if you choose to drive.
+Transportation: Transportation can be provided to and from local airports, or bus and train stations.
+Parking space for a car if you choose to drive is also available.
+There are several staff vehicles for use while living and working at the sanctuary, so there is no need to use your personal vehicle unless you are taking time off.

 Technology: Wireless internet, access to community laptops, access to a landline with free long distance and limited international calling.